MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-programmatically-save-workbooks.md

      [!code-csharp[Trin_VstcoreExcelAutomation#4](../vsto/codesnippet/CSharp/Trin_VstcoreExcelAutomationCS/ThisWorkbook.cs#4)]
      [!code-vb[Trin_VstcoreExcelAutomation#4](../vsto/codesnippet/VisualBasic/Trin_VstcoreExcelAutomation/ThisWorkbook.vb#4)]

-#### To save the active workbook in a VSTO Add-in
+#### To save the active workbook in an VSTO Add-in

 1. Call the <xref:Microsoft.Office.Interop.Excel._Workbook.Save%2A> method to save the active workbook.
-To use the following code example, run it in the `ThisAddIn` class in a VSTO Add-in project for Excel.
+To use the following code example, run it in the `ThisAddIn` class in an VSTO Add-in project for Excel.

      [!code-csharp[Trin_VstcoreExcelAutomationAddIn#3](../vsto/codesnippet/CSharp/trin_vstcoreexcelautomationaddin/ThisAddIn.cs#3)]
      [!code-vb[Trin_VstcoreExcelAutomationAddIn#3](../vsto/codesnippet/VisualBasic/trin_vstcoreexcelautomationaddin/ThisAddIn.vb#3)]